microsoft/genaiscript/docs/src/content/docs/reference/cli/run.md

 keywords: CLI tool execution, genai script running, stdout streaming, file globing, environment configuration
 ---

-Runs a script on files and streams the LLM output to stdout or a folder.
+Runs a script on files and streams the LLM output to stdout or a folder from the workspace root.

 ```bash
 npx genaiscript run <script> "<files...>"